-9.2.10.
+8.2.11.
 Current and Pending Support

 Describe the funding source and duration of all current and pending support for all personnel who have included a biographical sketch with the application.
 For each award, provide the title, a 2-line summary of the goal of the project, and, if relevant, a statement of overlap with the current application.
-At a minimum, current and pending support of the PI and, if applicable, the Co-PI must be provided.
+At a minimum, current and pending support of the PI and, if applicable, any Coinvestigators, must be provided.
 Refer to the sample current and pending support document located in Current Funding Opportunities for Academic Research in CARS.

-9.2.11.
+8.2.12.
 Institutional/Collaborator Support and/or Other Certification (4 pages)

-Applicants may provide letters of institutional support and/or other certification documentation relevant to the proposed project.
+Applicants must provide letters of institutional support, including Network Affiliate's support.
 A maximum of 4 pages may be provided.